DON’T MISS

 4. Meersburg

 The town is home to two castles - the Old Castle and the New Castle.
 The Old Castle was built in the seventh century, making it one of the oldest castles in Germany still standing today.
-The New Castle is not particularly new, though was certainly constructed more recently than its predecessor.
+The New Castle is not particularly new, though it was certainly constructed more recently than its predecessor.
 Built in the 18th century and painted a vibrant shade of peach, it stands in lovely contrast to the surrounding area, especially when the weather is sunny.

 Meersburg in Germany